wssuite/webapp/README.md

 Those files prepare the environment ex. creating the network and volumes necessary, for the docker containers to work properly.

-To use the docker-compose files, make sure to have docker and docker-compose installed on your computer.
+To use the docker-compose files, make sure to have docker installed on your computer.

 ## 1- Using docker-compose-dev.yml
 To start the docker containers: